 The Police Department offers a free Firearm Safety Course to County residents.
 The course covers basic operation and safety related to firearms.
 Students will learn the function of various parts of the firearm, safe handling techniques, and how to safely store weapons in the home.
 Participants will receive a certificate of attendance, free gun lock and firearm’s safety material.

-The Citizens Police Academy is a class offering residents an opportunity to learn about a wide range of law enforcement topics.
+The Citizens Police Academy is a free class offering residents an opportunity to learn about a wide range of law enforcement topics.
 Two academies are held each year and classes meet once a week for 14 weeks.
 Lectures focus on topics such as traffic enforcement, budgeting and administration, firearm safety, DUI enforcement, search and seizure and vice offense investigation.
 Participants are also encouraged to take part in the ride-along program and a Saturday session at the police firing range.

 Academy graduates are invited to become a member of the Volunteer in Police Services and to participate in the Citizens Forensic Academy.